RAF Shipdham: Air Ministry use

 Part of Shipdham was sold in 1957 and the remainder between 1962 and 1963.

 Current use

 With the end of military control Arrow Air Services acquired the airfield from a local farmer and applied for planning permission to re-open the airfield.
-This was granted in September 1969 and, the following April. work began on refurbishing the facility.
-Two of the concrete runways were refurbished together with the approach road and perimeter track.
-The runway lights were found to be still serviceable although they had to be brought up to modern standards.
+This was granted in September 1969, and the following April. work began on refurbishing the facility.
+Two of the concrete runways were refurbished, together with the approach road and perimeter track.
+The runway lights were found to be still serviceable, although they had to be brought up to modern standards.

 Shipdham was opened to private flying on 16 June 1970 and currently is the home of the Shipdham Aero Club.
 Its clubhouse is home to their museum and the airfield is unlicensed.
-Most of the airfield buildings remain in various states of decay with part of the site being in use as an industrial estate.
+Most of the airfield buildings remain in various states of decay, and part of the site is in use as an industrial estate.

 In 2012, Powererd Paraglider training operation - Ufly4fun Pilots Club moved to the airfield from Northrepps Aerodrome.

+It was reported in July 2023 that the airfield would close for good in November 2023 and would be redeveloped as a solar farm.